Excellent

 How to get a prescription for Wellbutrin

 The first step to getting a prescription for any medication, including Wellbutrin, is to get an OCD assessment and diagnosis from a qualified mental health provider.
-You can get an assessment online or in-person from a provider on Klarity.
+You can get an assessment online or in-person from a provider on Klarity Health.
 After your initial assessment session, your provider will create a personalized treatment plan for OCD that may include medication, therapy, or a combination of both.

 Key takeaway